Real Estate Law

 - Related Courses

 - Interdisciplinary Conferences and Events

-Moreover, in collaboration with the Notre Dame Institute for Real Estate, a newly-formed University Institute, the Law School is working on real estate issues across disciplinary lines with the School of Architecture, Mendoza College of Business, College of Engineering, and other academic units at the University.
+Moreover, in collaboration with the Fitzgerald Institute for Real Estate, a newly formed University institute, the Law School is working on real estate issues across disciplinary lines with the School of Architecture, Mendoza College of Business, College of Engineering, and other academic units at the University.
 Through this Program of Study and interdisciplinary collaboration, the Law School hopes to ensure that our students will receive a first-rate education and interdisciplinary training, numerous networking opportunities with prominent alumni in real estate, and top job placements that are available in the dynamic and growing field of real estate.

 Please contact Professor Dan Kelly with any questions.

 Special Professional Faculty, Fitzgerald Institute for Real Estate